Does it seem like every potential client is on Instagram?

 Add the “Book” Button directly to your Instagram profile.

-When potential clients are browsing your portfolio, they can immediately book an appointment with you, without having to leave the Instagram app.
+When potential clients are browsing your portfolio, they can immediately book an appointment with you without leaving the Instagram app.

 Make it easy for your clients.
-Get them while they’re hot and ready to buy.
+Get them while they’re ready to book.

-If you don’t have this feature, clients can cool off, and they won’t have it at the top of their mind to book with you.
+If you don’t have this feature, clients can migrate away from your page, and they won’t have it at the top of their mind to book with you.

 Only some scheduling software will allow you to do this, so be sure yours offers the Instagram booking feature.